MaeChd/links/README.md

-# often use links
+# Often use links
-A number of frequently used websites related to artificial intelligence, data science, and academic resources.
+A number of frequently used websites related to artificial intelligence, data science, and academic resources.If this helps you, welcome star.